 Before joining HOME, Iva worked at Virginia Commonwealth University (VCU) for nine years with the Central Virginia HIV Care Consortium, where she managed 25-35 subrecipients annually.

-She has more than 15 years' experience working in the Ryan White Program.
+Zina V. Boyd has been a consultant with Motivating Factors, LLC since 2020.
+She currently works for Virginia Commonwealth University Health Systems as a Case Manager.
+She has more than 20 years' experience working in the Ryan White Program.
 Prior to VCU, Zina worked with the Virginia Department of Health as a Disease Intervention Specialist, mitigating the spread of HIV/AIDS/Sexual Transmitted Infections (STIs), including disease tracking, within Central and Northwest Virginia.
 Zina served in a similar role with the Richmond City Health Department.
 Zina wears many hats!
 She also worked with Nationz Foundation where she has served in many capacities: Volunteer Coordinator, HIV Test Counselor, HIV Prevention Counselor, HIV 101 Trainer, Transcend Specialist, and Data Coordinator.
-With Nationz, she primarily servered the LGBTQA+ community and is well-received.
-She has 14 years’ experience in HIV/AIDS Case Management, working with the homeless and LGBTQA+ community, and data collection.
+With Nationz, she primarily served the LGBTQA+ community and is well-received.
+She has 15 years’ experience in HIV/AIDS Case Management, working with the homeless and LGBTQA+ community, and data collection.
 Zina holds several certifications including Life Coaching, HIV Testing Counselor, Motivational Interviewing, HIV/STI Prevention Counselor, and Disease Tracing.

 She enjoys spending time with her granddaughter and playing bingo in her spare time.